joe83/vq-marketplace-platform/README.md

 TENANT_PORT=8081 //this is the default port for multi-tenancy management API TENANT_ID=test  //this is the TENANT_ID, in other terms the name of the marketplace that you want to setup.
-                //can be anything. only accepts slug-style APP_URL=http://localhost:3000   //this is the URL that is used in the welcome e-mail that users click to verify themselves.
+                //can be anything. only accepts slug-style APP_URL=http://localhost:3000   //this is the URL that is used in the welcome e-mail that
-                                //this should be the location of your web-app WEB_URL=http://localhost:4100   //you can create tenants through the tenant management API.
+                                //users click to verify themselves. this should be the location of your web-app WEB_URL=http://localhost:4100   //you can create tenants through the tenant management API.
-                                //the example for this can be found at https://vqmarketplace.com/get-started/ this URL is used
+                                //the example for this can be found at https://vqmarketplace.com/get-started/
-                                //when sending the e-mail verification link on marketplace creation form step 1.
+                                //this URL is used when sending the e-mail verification link
+                                // on marketplace creation form step 1.
 SHOW_MEMORY_USAGE=false //this is to show how much memory is used with how many tenant marketplaces are running.
 SECRET=test //secret for jwt authentication VQ_DB_USER=root //your mysql db user